Spectral theory for self-adjoint Dirac operators with periodic potentials and inverse scattering transform for the defocusing nonlinear Schroedinger equation with periodic boundary conditions: Direct spectral theory for the periodic self-adjoint Zakharov-Shabat problem

 \section{Direct spectral theory for the periodic self-adjoint Zakharov-Shabat problem}

-In this section we begin formulating the direct spectral theory for the defocusing ZS spectral problem by briefly recalling some well-known results from Bloch-Floquet theory, and by definining the spectral data that will allow us to uniquely reconstruct the potential in section~\ref{s:inverse}.
+In this section we begin formulating the direct spectral theory for the defocusing ZS spectral problem.
 Since the time dependence of the potential does not play any role in the direct and inverse spectral theory, in this section and the following ones we will temporarily omit the time dependence, which will then be restored when discussing the IVP for the NLS equation in section~\ref{s:time}.